davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

   structure field attribute (Type Attributes) and ``bnd_legacy``, and ``bnd_instrument`` function attributes (Function Attributes).
 GCC also provides a number of built-in functions for controlling the Pointer Bounds Checker.
-Pointer Bounds Checker builtins, for more information.
+See :ref:`pointer-bounds-checker-builtins`, for more information.

 .. option:: -fchkp-check-incomplete-type, -fno-chkp-check-incomplete-type